Windham County Economic Development Program

 In a Memorandum of Understanding between the State of Vermont and Entergy, Entergy agreed to provide $2 million per year for five years to the State of Vermont “to promote economic development in Windham County.”
 These funds will be administered by the Agency of Commerce and Community Development (ACCD) through the Windham County Economic Development Program.

 Eligible applicants include municipalities, non-profit organizations, governmental agencies, and businesses.
 Applications from municipalities, non-profits and governmental organizations will be considered for grants.
 Applications from businesses will be considered for financing.
-ACCD has partnered with the Vermont Economic Development Authority (VEDA) to povide loan underwritng and review.
+ACCD has partnered with the Vermont Economic Development Authority (VEDA) to provide loan underwriting and review of loan applications.
 VEDA has the capacity, existing infrastructure, and skills to develop lending and alternative financing programs.
 Several financing options are available and the financing repayments will remain in a revolving fund for Windham County for perpetuity.

 Any business interested in financing through the Windham County Economic Development Program are advised to contact the Brattleboro Development Credit Corporation and the Vermont Small Business Development Center staff, co-located with BDCC.
 They can provide confidential advice, business plan development, and technical assistance.

-If you would like to be kept informed about the Notice of Funding Availability, program application material, and deadlines and awards, please email ACCD.WCGP@state.vt.us to be included on our Windham County Economic Development Program email list.
+If you would like to be kept informed about this program, please email ACCD.WCGP@state.vt.us to be included on our Windham County Economic Development Program email list.

 Click here for a list of the public comments submitted through June 20, 2014 and here for comments submitted July 10, 2014.
 If the person submitted written comments as a document or email, you can link to that document from this list.
 Public comments have been reviewed and incorporated into the program design where feasible.